Here is our list of benefits of team building activities at work.

 A study by Gallup found that employee isolation reduces productivity up to 21%.
 Working your team non-stop leads to burn-out, which is defined by the World Health Organization (WHO) as “a syndrome conceptualized as resulting from chronic workplace stress that has not been successfully managed.”
 Setting aside time for team building relieves stress and re-energizes your team, which increases productivity and motivation at work.

-Here are some inspirational quotes that will help too.
+Here are some inspirational daily work quotes that will help too.

 Not everyone communicates the same way, so teams need to practice.
-Since team building exercises require coordinating with team members, they naturally strengthen communication.
+Since team building exercises require coordinating with coworkers, they naturally strengthen communication.
 Some studies suggests this improvement is as much as 50%.
-That gain is a big win when it comes time to work on projects together.
+That gain is a big advantage when it comes time to work on projects together.

-9. Hones conflict resolution and problem solving skills
+9. Improve conflict resolution and problem solving skills

 Team building games are a great opportunity to hone conflict resolution skills.
 By regularly scheduling team events, your employees will have opportunities to develop problem solving skills.
 Conflict resolution and problem solving skills are valuable in the workplace because your team members need to successfully navigate disagreements to work well together.